serokell/blog-posts/Alex and Happy Part 1/article.md

   print ("The answer is: " + the_answer)
 ```

-At the end of the parsing process, we will build an _abstract syntax tree_ (AST), which is a data structure representing a program, which you can use to write an interpreter, to transpile into other language, etc.
+At the end of the parsing process, we will build an _abstract syntax tree_ (AST), which is a data structure representing a program.
+In contrast to unstructured data (like a string), an AST is much easier to manipulate.
+You can use it to write an interpreter, transpile into other language, etc.

-Here's how the (simplified and prettified) AST will look at at the end of part 2, after parsing the snippet above:
+Here's how the (simplified and prettified) AST of the snippet above will look at at the end of the second part:

 ```haskell
 [ Dec _ (Name _ "the_answer") [] (Just (TVar _ (Name _ "int")))